error505/Saga-Distributed-Transactions-Pattern-on-Azure/orchestrator-function/README.md

      - **`ServiceBusConnection`**: The connection string for your Azure Service Bus namespace.
      - **`CosmosDBConnectionString`**: The connection string for your Azure Cosmos DB account.

+### Required Environment Variables

+Ensure the following environment variables are set in your Azure Function App configuration:

+- **`ServiceBusConnection`**: Connection string for the Azure Service Bus namespace.
+- **`CosmosDBConnectionString`**: Connection string for the Azure Cosmos DB account.
+- **`ActivityFunctionUrl`**: URL of the deployed Activity Function endpoint.

 2. **Run the GitHub Action**:
    - Push your changes to the `main` branch or manually trigger the **Deploy Orchestrator Function** workflow from the **Actions** tab.